 TYPES OF MODELS THAT ARE CURRENTLY AVAILABLE IN A SPREADSHEET FORMAT

 There many different types of PE models.
-There are currently nine available in the Euler method format.
-We group these by the type of policy considered and the models’ assumptions about market structure.
+There are currently 14 available in method spreadsheet format.
+We group the models by the type of policy considered and the models’ assumptions about market structure.

 - Non-Nested CES Tariff Model [XLSX] This is probably the most common model in industry-specific trade policy analysis.
 There are differentiated products from three distinct sources of supply.
 The model can simulate the effects of tariff changes on prices and quantities of imports and domestic shipments in the single national market.